 Finally, most treatment programs also offer family counseling.
 Family counseling at a treatment center is important because the center provides a safe, structured environment for families to interact.
 This can help all parties involved feel like they have an equal voice and that their opinions are respected.

 If you are the parent of a teenager who could benefit from substance abuse treatment, finding the right adolescent-specific program can make a big difference for your teen’s successful recovery.

 Many treatment centers offer specialized adolescent care that integrates substance abuse detox with group therapy, family counseling, self-esteem building activities, and accredited academic programs.

-To learn more about the different treatment programs in your community and to find the right program for your teen, contact an addiction specialist.
+To learn more about the different treatment programs in your community and to find the right program for your teen, contact us at 877-466-0620.